Mr94t3z/breakTheIce/README.md

 ### Nice to Haves
 - [ ] Update domain link to Swell, if possible
-- [ ] Cron job to automatically start round
 - [ ] Those who have broken game previously no longer eligible (prevent spam)
 - [ ] Usernames of people who have a spot in the round
+- [ ] Refactor logic for readability, seperate out utils